-Selling, general and administrative expenses were \$20.8 million for the three months ended March 31, 2020 as compared to \$23.0 million for the three months ended March 31, 2019.
-This overall decrease in expense reflects declines in compensation and bonuses, research and development expenses, ERP-related expenses, and accounting fees of \$1.8 million, \$0.6 million, \$0.6 million, and \$0.5 million, respectively.
-These decreases were partially offset by severance charges incurred in the first quarter of 2020 related to a reduction in workforce and litigation expenses, which were higher by \$1.3 million and \$0.6 million, respectively.
+Selling, general and administrative expenses were \$15.5 million for the three months ended June 30, 2020 as compared to \$22.9 million for the three months ended June 30, 2019.
+This overall decrease in expense reflects declines in compensation and bonuses, share-based compensation, ERP-related expenses, and bad debt expense of \$3.9 million, \$1.6 million, \$0.5 million, and \$0.6 million, respectively.
 We believe that travel restrictions enacted in response to the COVID-19 pandemic had a slightly favorable impact on our SG&A expense, primarily due to a reduction in travel and entertainment expenses.
+Additionally, professional fees, including litigation fees, were lower by \$2.5 million, which reflects \$1.1 million of proceeds from our directors and officers liability insurance related to the reimbursement of legal expenses that we incurred to defend a director and officer in the Diamondback litigation.
+These favorable variances were partially offset by severance charges incurred for the three months ended June 30, 2020 related to reductions in workforce, which was higher by \$3.4 million.